pingcap/docs-cn/glossary.md

 - **Durability** means that once a transaction is committed, it remains committed even in the event of a system failure.
 TiKV uses persistent storage to ensure durability.

+## C

+### Changefeed

+An incremental replication task in TiCDC, which outputs the data change logs of several tables in a TiDB cluster to the designated downstream.

 ## L

 ### leader/follower/learner